Identifying the White Spots That Appear on Fish (illustrated)

 Betta fish with a severe fungal infection

-8. Parasitic Flatworms known as Flukes
+8. Parasitic Flatworms also known as Flukes

 Check this photograph of a clownfish that has its flukes already apparent: